macro_rules! run {

 It takes a series of expressions evaluating to monads, separated by

-semicolons, and chains them together using bind
+semicolons, and chains them together using bind.

-The last expression may be preceded by the yield
+The last expression may be preceded by the yield keyword, which will

-automatically wrap the result up into a monad using pure
+automatically wrap the result up into a monad using pure.

 Otherwise it must be a plain expression returning a monad.